woonsanko/hippo-davstore-demo/README.md

         mvn clean package

-## Install and Run an example WebDAV server
+## Option 1: Install and Run an example WebDAV server

 In this demo project, I used [WsgiDAV](https://github.com/mar10/wsgidav) server as WebDAV backend server.